RyanDraves/nlb/apps/spirit_tracks/README.md

 - `secrets`: Array of secret groups
   - `output_dir`: Directory where secrets will be written
   - `values`: Array of secret names to retrieve from setec
+  - `uid` (optional): User ID to set as the owner of the secret files.
+If not specified, files will be owned by the user running the binary (typically root in containers)

 ## Example